 The advent of the Internet and social networks has had multiple effects on modern life.
 And the development of specific forms of crime, which are reflected in the misuse of information and communication technology and systems.

 Cybercrime is the most common form of transnational crime.
-It is by its social and economic features significantly different from traditional and organized crime.
+Its social and economic features are significantly different from traditional and organized crime.

 There is a serious lack of use of social network’s high exposure of users to various forms of abuse.

 The benefits of accessing the Internet and social networks are reflected in greater opportunities for information exchange.
 Social integration, personal and professional promotion, meeting people of the same understanding and interests.

 Gaining profit based on successfully realized communications, construction business connections, etc.